Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 Conclusion

-Abortion is the top priority for Planned Parenthood.
-The massive amounts of funding Planned Parenthood receives from the federal government, private individuals, and foundations, as detailed in this paper, assists in its mission of promoting and performing abortions.
-Planned Parenthood is open about its decision to prioritize abortion above all else.
-In fact, its previous annual report for 2022-2023 touts its work to expand abortion, stating, for example:
+Abortion is the top priority for Planned Parenthood and any form of funding assists it in promoting abortion.
+With its massive amounts of funding, Planned Parenthood is open about its decision to prioritize abortion above all else.
+In fact, its latest annual report (for 2024-2025) touts its work to expand abortion.
+Stating for example:

-Planned Parenthood has also announced its efforts to increase the numbers of abortions in the United States.
-In 2020, Planned Parenthood joined forces with the National Abortion Federation to launch abortionfinder.org.[186]
-As stated in the 2022-23 annual report, “863,000 users accessed abortionfinder.org … from Planned Parenthood’s websites between July 2022 – June 2023.”[187]
+Planned Parenthood was also brazenly proud to announce its efforts to increase the numbers of abortions in the United States.
+In 2020, Planned Parenthood joined forces with the National Abortion Federation to launch abortionfinder.org.[201]
+As stated in the 2023-2024 annual report, 863,000 users “accessed abortionfinder.org … from Planned Parenthood’s websites between July 2022 – June 2023.”[202]

 As reported by Reuters, one Planned Parenthood official describes its effort to build a network of patient navigators, whose purpose is to secure money and transportation for women to get abortion:

-A recent expose’ in the New York Times reveals more shocking information related to Planned Parenthood’s abortion priority and lack of care for clients and staff.
-Some key passages from that expose’ are as follows:
+A recent expose’ in the New York Times[205] reveals more shocking information related to Planned Parenthood’s abortion priority and lack of care for clients and staff:

 - “Since the U.S. Supreme Court overturned Roe v.
 Wade in 2022, Planned Parenthood has enjoyed a fund-raising boom, with $498 million in donations that year.
 But little of it goes to the state affiliates to provide health care at clinics.
 Instead, under the national bylaws, the majority of the money is spent on the legal and political fight to maintain abortion rights.”